 It is easy to disregard the importance of your dog’s food.
 It may not look like the food we eat, but it is susceptible to the same elements.
-Just like human food, dog food breaks down over time and can have it’s taste, texture, and color changed when exposed to air, moisture, and extreme temperatures.
-To prevent your dog’s food from going bad and causing health issues, it is important to know the proper ways to store dog food long term.
+Just like human food, dog food breaks down over time and can change its taste, texture, and color when exposed to air, moisture, and extreme temperatures.
+Knowing the proper ways to store dog food long-term is important to prevent your dog’s food from going bad and causing health issues.

-How do you store dog food long term?
-Keep it in its original packaging, place it in an airtight container, and keep that container in a cool, dry place.
-If the food is going to be open longer than a month, freeze it to maintain freshness for up to six months.
-If you use wet food, pay attention to expiration dates, keep the cans in a cool place, and don’t use dented cans.
+Please keep it in its original packaging, place it in an airtight container, and keep it in a cool, dry place.
+If the food will be open longer than a month, freeze it to maintain freshness for up to six months.
+If you use wet food, pay attention to expiration dates, keep the cans cool, and don’t use dented cans.
 When you open it, use a can cap and store it in the fridge for up to five days.

 People make the most mistakes with their storage of dry food.
 There seems to be a feeling that it doesn’t go bad or is impervious to the elements because of its composition, but nothing could be further from the truth.
-Dry dog food will go rancid over time or when exposed to certain conditions.
-Here are some tips on how to store dry dog food for long periods of time…
+Dry dog food will become rancid over time or when exposed to certain conditions.
+Here are some tips on how to store dry dog food for long periods…

 Just like human food, dog food has an expiration date on it.
 When buying the food, check the expiration date.
 If you need the food to last long term, get the bag with the date that is furthest away.
 That will be the food that will be the freshest when opened.
 Remember: once you open the bag, the date is meaningless.

-Air and moisture will start to break down dry food in a process called oxidation.
+Air and moisture will start to break down dry food in oxidation.
 An airtight container will help reduce the effect air has on the food helping it to last longer before it goes rancid.
 It will also keep insects and pests away.
-When looking for a container keep these things in mind…
+When looking for a container, keep these things in mind…

 - Get The Right Size: Airtight containers come in different shapes and sizes.
-Make sure you are getting the right one for you and your dog’s needs.
-You want the container to be big enough to fit the bag of food that you are buying.
+Ensure you get the right one for your and your dog’s needs.
+You want the container to be big enough to fit the bag of food you buy.

-- Don’t Get An Automatic Feeder: Although these seem very convenient to both you and your dog, they let in air and moisture that will hasten the spoiling of the food.
+- Don’t Get An Automatic Feeder: Although these seem very convenient to you and your dog, they let in air and moisture that hasten food spoiling.
 If you want to use an automatic feeder, you should still have an airtight container and only put a day or so of food in the feeder.
-You should also make sure to keep the dispenser as clean as possible because unwanted bacteria may be hanging out there.
+It would be best to keep the dispenser as clean as possible because unwanted bacteria may hang out there.

 - Make a mixture of warm soapy water and white vinegar.